Maagans/Projekt-tool/README.md

 6. Start everything with `npm run dev:all` (or run the backend via `npm run dev:backend` and the frontend via `npm run dev` in separate terminals).

 ## CI & QA
-- GitHub Actions workflow (`.github/workflows/ci.yml`) kører lint/build på frontend og backend for alle pushes/pull requests.
+- GitHub Actions workflow (`.github/workflows/ci.yml`) kÃ¸rer lint/build pÃ¥ frontend og backend for alle pushes/pull requests.
 - Spejl pipeline lokalt: `npm run lint`, `npm run build` og `npm run lint --prefix backend`.
-- `npm run migrate` køres automatisk i CI mod en midlertidig PostgreSQL.
+- `npm run migrate` kÃ¸res automatisk i CI mod en midlertidig PostgreSQL.

 ## Production Runbook
 This runbook describes how to promote the application from local development to an organisation-hosted production environment (for example, a site such as `https://projects.example.com`).
 Use it as the baseline standard operating procedure for deployments and ongoing operations.